 One of the services an Atlanta fatal car accident lawyer can provide for a wrongful death claimant is assistance in determining who was legally responsible for the accident that caused their loved one’s death.

 In order to prove liability in a wrongful death claim, the claimant’s attorney must be able to show through evidence and witness testimony that the at-fault party had a duty to take reasonable actions to protect others from harm, and that duty was breached by recklessness or carelessness, and the carelessness or recklessness was the cause of an accident in which someone died.
+In the complex legal landscape of Georgia, many families turn to Atlanta personal injury lawyers like John Foy and Associates to help navigate such claims.

 Establish Duty of Care